arweisman/PLANR-parser/README.md

 # PLANR-parser

-Parse data from RPLIDAR A3 output into manageable format.
+Simple python3 script to visualize data from RPLIDAR A3 LiDAR sensor.